-Fortunately for us, Meghan Delaney works right on the cutting edge of molecular testing.
-Her unique experience (she oversees both a hospital transfusion service and an AABB-accredited immunohematology reference lab) allows her a great perspective on who should be using this testing and how it all fits together.
+Meghan Delaney works right on the cutting edge of molecular testing.
+At the time of this interview, she was overseeing both a hospital transfusion service and an AABB-accredited immunohematology reference laboratory.
+Her unique experience allows her a great perspective on who should be using this testing and how it all fits together.
 This is a really enlightening discussion that may just open your eyes to some new possibilities!

-Meghan Delaney is an Associate Professor in the Department of Laboratory Medicine and Pediatrics at the University of Washington, Medical Director for the Immunohematology & Red Cell Genomics Reference Laboratory at Bloodworks Northwest, and Medical Director of the transfusion service at Seattle Children’s Hospital.
-She also focuses on transfusion improvement and medical education and sustainable technology development in developing nations.
+Meghan Delaney, DO, MPH is now Chief of the Department of Pathology & Laboratory Medicine at Children’s National Health System in Washington, DC.
+At the time of this interview, she was an Associate Professor in the Department of Laboratory Medicine and Pediatrics at the University of Washington, Medical Director for the Immunohematology and Red Cell Genomics Reference Laboratory at Bloodworks Northwest, and Medical Director of the transfusion service at Seattle Children’s Hospital.
 Dr. Delaney chairs or serves on multiple committees for AABB, ASFA, and CAP.
 She is an Associate Editor for the journal Transfusion Medicine, and is on the editorial board of Transfusion.
-She is an Associate Scientific Member of the BEST Collaborative and the Associate Program Director for the Pathology Residency Program at University of Washington.
+She is an Associate Scientific Member of the BEST Collaborative.

 DISCLAIMER: The opinions expressed on this episode are those of my guest and I alone, and do not reflect those of the organizations with which either of us is affiliated.
 Neither Dr. Delaney nor I have any relevant financial disclosures.

-The images below are generously provided by Dr. Delaney.
+The images below are generously provided by Dr. Meghan Delaney.